|

 SEAC (Stream Editor Album Colors) contains two DWord (Delphi: Cardinal) values which represents two (Windows) BGR color values.

-SEBR (Stream Editor Bit Rate) contains a value which represents the average bitrate of the file, in the format: Extended (10 Bytes) + String (8 Bytes).
+SEBR (Stream Editor Bit Rate) contains a value which represents the average bitrate of the file, in the format: Extended (10 Bytes).

 |